Peritoneal Mesothelioma

 Peritoneal Mesothelioma Survivor Stories

-Although peritoneal mesothelioma is very aggressive, some people have outlived the average prognosis and become long-term survivors.
+Although peritoneal mesothelioma is very aggressive, some patients have outlived the average prognosis and become long-term survivors.

 Here are some inspiring peritoneal mesothelioma survivor stories: